dathinaios/CuePlayer/README.md

 Install it as a quark from within SuperCollider, via:

-    Quarks.gui
+    Quarks.gui;

-or download it from github, unzip & and place the folder in:
+or download it from [github](https://github.com/dathinaios/cueplayer/archive/0.1.0.zip), unzip & and place the folder in:

     ~/Library/Application Support/SuperCollider/Extensions/